 The months of December, January, and February in Patagonia have the warmest temperatures, which hover around 15˚C (59˚F) and the days are long, with daylight lasting up to 17 hours.
 However, wind levels are high and can reach up to 190 kilometers per hour (120 miles p/h).

 I always recommend visiting Patagonia in the fall months of March and April, when the landscapes turn a beautiful orange and red and temperatures hover around a mild 10˚C (50˚F) during the day – although they do drop below freezing at night.
 It’s a lot less windy than in summer, and there are also fewer visitors to Patagonia.

 Another alternative is spring and the months of October and November.
 Patagonia during these months sees daytime temperatures of around 10˚C (50˚F) and winds are less fierce than in the summer, although they can be biting and, combined with overcast days, can lead to cold hiking conditions.

-During winter, the region practically shuts down and heavy rain and snowfall closes trails and even roads.
+During winter, the region practically shuts down and heavy rain and snowfall close trails and even roads.
 Some destinations such as Torres del Paine are supposed to be spectacular, but you will need to go with a guide as entry is prohibited unless with a tour.

-Be aware that whenever you visit Patagonia, the chance of experiencing four seasons in a day – sun, rain, hail, and snow – are high and you’ll want to come prepared for every eventuality.
+Be aware that whenever you visit Patagonia, the chance of experiencing four seasons in a day – sun, rain, hail, and snow – is high and you’ll want to come prepared for every eventuality.